Antares-Network/AntaresBot/README.md

 ![](https://cdn.discordapp.com/icons/649703068799336454/1a7ef8f706cd60d62547d2c7dc08d6f0.png)
 ## AntaresBot REWRITE

 Antares bot is going through a major rewrite.
-This is the updated version..
+This is the development version..

 ### For the most stable release go to:
 https://github.com/Antares-Network/AntaresBot